goodbye lover

 Love, unrequited

 This pain, this piercing, acidic pain; this pain I have to carry with me, that only bleeding can distract me from it, this pain – a thousand suns burning inside me – I never asked for it.
-My only crime was to love you.
-My only crime was to fall for you.
-My only crime.
+My only crime

 And I tried to forget,